 - Utilize SBA certification programs.
 The SBA offers a program called the 8(a) programs, which helps businesses in economically disadvantaged areas boost their business and increase chances of success.
 This includes helping with the competitive bidding process and access to sole-source contracts.
 The SBA offers information on eligibility here.

-One final tip: government agencies may also use your DUNS number to look into your business credit report, specifically your D&B PAYDEX score, and use your score to determine if you’re likely to pay subcontractors you’ve hired on for work, or pay your bills in general.
+One final tip: government agencies may also use your DUNS number to look into your business credit score, specifically your D&B PAYDEX score, and use your business credit report to determine if you’re likely to pay subcontractors you’ve hired on for work, or pay your bills in general.
 The government wants to work with credible companies, and your PAYDEX score is one way to determine your business’s credibility.
 Check your business credit scores here (it’s free).